|

 pretty good idea of how many pools they want to use, or else are happy

-with the computer´s initial suggestion.
+with the computer's initial suggestion.

-- Would you like another go? (y/n):
+- Would you like another

-- If you answered No to trying a different number of pools, or if you
+- If you answered No to trying a different number of pools, or if you didn't

-didn´t want the program to do pooling at all, then you will be
+want the program to do pooling at all, then you will be asked if you want

-asked if you want to start the program again.
-Answering No to this
+to start the program again.
+Answering No to this question will exit.

-Besides running interactively (see above), it is also possible to run Primer
+Besides running interactively (see above), it is also possible to

-concept of running programs from the command line.
+familiarity with the concept of running programs from the command line.

 The only mandatory argument (if not running interactively)